radziko/colo_mlops/reports/README.md

 >
 > Answer:

 We used a couple of CI integrations.
-First we used pre-commit to make sure our CI pipelines didn't fail.
-We then use four files: Flake8 for formatting, isort for import statements, a tests file running our tests, and finally a coverage file running a coverage report on every PR.
-An example of the workflow can be seen here: <https://github.com/radziko/colo_mlops/actions/runs/3938966967/jobs/6738273112>
+First we used pre-commit to make sure our CI pipelines did not fail.
+The pre-commit hooks made a series of checks: checking whitespaces, end-of-file newline, correct yaml-files, not to large files comitted (with a maximum of 500kB), python syntax.
+Then also running black, isort, and flake8.
+We then use four workflows: Flake8 for linting to make sure that our code is PEP8 compliant, isort to make sure that our imports follow a consistent format, a tests workflow running our tests, and finally a coverage workflow for providing a coverage report on every PR.
+An example of the workflow can be seen here: [Actions](https://github.com/radziko/colo_mlops/pull/37/checks) and the coverage can be seen in the [PR](https://github.com/radziko/colo_mlops/pull/37).
+We actually chose to not test on multiple operating systems because of time constraints; whenever, we ran the actions, it would take a long time before our action was picked up by Windows and MacOS machines.
+Optimally, we would have done this.
+Moreover, we also only unittested on Python 3.9, since it is the only version we use throughout the entire projects.
+Our GitHub actions are triggered whenever a pull request is created or when a pull request has been merged into _main_.

 ## Running code and tracking experiments